 WMATA does not currently pay property tax because it is an instrumentality of the State of Maryland.2 Property tax can be levied against a lessee of government property used for a private purpose under Md.
-Tax-Property Code Ann. §6-102(e).
+Tax-Property Code Ann.
+6-102(e).
 WMATA has agreed to a long-term lease with a developer of some of its property at the Grosvenor-Strathmore Metro Station.
 Md.
-Tax-Property Code Ann. §7-501 authorizes the Council to enact a law providing for a payment in lieu of taxes for property leased from a government agency that is otherwise subject to a tax levy under §6-102(e).
+Tax-Property Code Ann.
+7-501 authorizes the Council to enact a law providing for a payment in lieu of taxes for property leased from a government agency that is otherwise subject to a tax levy under 6-102(e).

-Bill 29-20 would apply to any property leased from WMATA at a Metro Station in the County for a qualifying development of a residential or commercial high-rise building.
+Bill 29-20 would apply to any property leased from WMATA at a Metro Station in the County for a qualifying development where at least 50% of the project consists of the construction of one or more high-rise residential apartment buildings.